eficode-academy/oidc-oauth2-katas/authorizing-proxy.md

 available/resolvable inside the Kubernetes cluster.
 I.e. setup the to URLs as environment variables:

 > In real production environments you would probably not use a DNS name like `oauth2-proxy`.
-Instead you would probably make the proxy available at the client DNS name such that its naturally integrated in the application.
+Instead you would make the proxy available at the client DNS name such that its naturally integrated in the application.
 Additionally you could [add a theme](https://github.com/MichaelVL/oauth2-proxy-themed) to the proxy.

 ```console
 export OAUTH2_PROXY_EP=https://oauth2-proxy.user$USER_NUM.$TRAINING_NAME.eficode.academy